Sendible insights The Official Social Media Logos and Icons (Updated Guidelines 2026)

 [Official logo - 120px, download png]

 X's brand toolkit includes other categories as well.
-If you'd like to create a graphic that demonstrates that you have an X (Twitter) account, you should use their logo handle lockups, which are quite different from their logo partnership lockups that you would use to show your partnership with X.
+If you'd like to create a graphic that demonstrates that you have an X (Twitter) account, you should use their logo handle lockups, which are different from their logo partnership lockups that you would use to show your partnership with X.

 Logo handle lockup